 To tune up the sub-harmonic gates, we track the qubit frequency with a local oscillator set at a fraction of the qubit frequency $\omega_\mathrm{eg}/n$, where $n$ is the photon number of the sub-harmonic used for driving.
 Translating between $X$- and $Y$-drives therefore requires changing pulse phase by $\pi/2n$, as opposed to $\pi/2$ for on-resonance driving.
 As the qubit frequency is shifted upwards during driving (see Fig.~\ref{fig:fig2}), a phase shift between the qubit rotating frame and the local oscillator of the arbitrary waveform generator (AWG) arises, which is described by

 for a pulse length $t_\mathrm{pulse}$.
 Here, the shift in qubit frequency $\Delta\omega_\mathrm{eg}(t)$ includes the varying pulse amplitude over time i.e., it includes ring-up and ring-down of the pulse.
 The prefactor $1/n$ in Eq.(~\ref{eq:phase-shift}) copes with setting the AWG's local oscillator at $\omega_\mathrm{eg}/n$ to ensure a consistent phase relation between the local oscillator and the rotating frame of the qubit.
-We correct for the total phase shift~Eq. (\ref{eq:phase-shift}) acquired during a sub-harmonic gate by applying a virtual-Z rotation after the pulse.
+We correct for the total phase shift~Eq. (\ref{eq:phase-shift}) acquired during a sub-harmonic gate by shifting the phase of consecutive pulses by $\Delta\varphi$, which is equivalent to a virtual-Z rotation.